-There are a lot of people who are concerned that the United States is falling behind the rest of the world, particularly when it comes to reading and math.
-When compared to other countries, the United States tends to lag behind in several key areas.
+Many people are concerned that the United States is falling behind the rest of the world, particularly when it comes to reading and math.
+Compared to other countries, the United States tends to lag behind in several key areas.
 Even though there are exceptional private schools in the United States, and the university system remains one of the strongest in the world, K-12 education continues to be an area where the United States falls behind.

 The ten states in the U.S. that rank the lowest for education are Alabama, Mississippi, Oregon, Oklahoma, South Carolina, West Virginia, Arizona, Louisiana, Alaska, and New Mexico.
 Within these states, there are particular districts that are especially struggling.